Thermal Area Law in Long-Range Interacting Systems

 In contrast to short-range interactions, the general aspects of locality in long-range interacting systems remain less understood.
 Long-range interactions here refer to interactions that decay as $r^{-\alpha}$ with distance $r$ \cite{RevModPhys.95.035002}, which are ubiquitous in nature such as in atomic, molecular, and optical systems \cite{yan2013observation,jurcevic2014quasiparticle,richerme2014non,Islam583,bernien2017probing,zhang2017observation}.
-These interactions lead to non-trivial phenomena absent in short-range systems \cite{PhysRevLett.109.267203,PhysRevLett.113.156402,PhysRevB.93.205115,PhysRevLett.123.210602,PhysRevX.10.031010,tran2021optimal,tran2021liebrobinson,PhysRevLett.128.010603,tamaki2020energy}.
+These interactions lead to nontrivial phenomena absent in short-range systems \cite{PhysRevLett.109.267203,PhysRevLett.113.156402,PhysRevB.93.205115,PhysRevLett.123.210602,PhysRevX.10.031010,tran2021optimal,tran2021liebrobinson,PhysRevLett.128.010603,tamaki2020energy}.
 Key unresolved issues include (i) identifying the critical threshold $\alpha_{\rm c}$ above which any systems have the thermal area law, (ii) understanding the underlying physics, and (iii) distinguishing between classical and quantum correlations.
 This paper addresses these questions as fundamental physics.
 In a practical aspect, this direction may lead to finding an efficiency-guaranteed algorithm for simulating the long-range quantum Gibbs state.
-Should the fundamental physics be governed solely by the magnitude of the boundary interaction, then the inequality \eqref{wolf} could already be considered optimal; that is, the condition of the thermal area law is given by $\alpha>D+1$ (or $\alpha_c=D+1$), which is required to ensure $\Vert H_{\partial A} \Vert \propto |\partial A|$ as in~\cite{PhysRevLett.128.010603}.
+The mutual information is bounded by the interaction Hamiltonian as shown in Ref.~\cite{PhysRevLett.100.070502}.
+A simple argument on the operator norm \cite{kuwahara2019area,PhysRevLett.128.010603} leads to that the thermal area law~\eqref{wolf} still remains valid for the condition $\alpha>D+1$.
+At first glance, this may lead to an intuition that the optimal condition for the thermal area law is given by $\alpha>D+1$ (or $\alpha_c=D+1$).
 Indeed, the threshold given by the finite boundary interaction recurs across various contexts in physics, indicating that physical properties undergo qualitative changes at this threshold in various many-body systems ~\cite{Dyson1969,PhysRevLett.37.1577,Araki1975,Kishimoto1976,PhysRevLett.119.050501,PhysRevLett.128.010603}.